eclipsesrl/udesly-adapter-plugin/README.txt

 Absolutely!
 You can use the Udesly Adapter to create more than one website.

 == Changelog ==

+= 2.0.2 =
+* Added js support for multiple mini cart in same page

 = 2.0.1 =
 * Fixed uncaught javascript error on Wc frontend script